-Allin (grandfather of General Thomas Allin who built the nominated property) purchased Felix, a "negrow boy," from Benjamin Allen of Rehoboth (no relation) (Figure 1A).
-When Thomas Allin died in 1719, his estate inventory included "three negro slaves and one Indian maid servant," none identified by name, collectively valued at £164.
-(Despite the use of the term "maid servant" to describe the Indigenous woman, the fact that the inventory identified her as property with a monetary value indicates that she too was either enslaved or indentured.)
+Estate inventories from the 1670s-1690s, when present-day Barrington was part of the town of Swansea in Plymouth Colony, document the presence of enslaved African men, women, and children in the homes of several prominent families.52 The earliest documentation of enslaved African-heritage people at the Allin farm (established in 1678) is from 1704, when Thomas2 Allin (grandfather of General Thomas Allin who built the nominated property) purchased Felix, a "negrow boy," from Benjamin Allen of Rehoboth (no relation) (Figure 1A).53 When Thomas2 Allin died in 1719, his estate inventory included "three negro slaves and one Indian maid servant," none identified by name, collectively valued at £164.54 (Despite the use of the term "maid servant" to describe the Indigenous woman, the fact that the inventory identified her as property with a monetary value indicates that she too was either enslaved or indentured.)

-Thomas W. Bicknell's History of Barrington (published 1898) provided some detailed observations about enslaved people in the town, and particularly about the Allin family's role as enslavers, specifically Thomas Allin and Matthew Allin - the grandfather and father, respectively, of the General Thomas Allin who built the nominated property.
+Thomas W. Bicknell's History of Barrington (published 1898) provided some detailed observations about enslaved people in the town, and particularly about the Allin family's role as enslavers, specifically Thomas2 Allin and Matthew3 Allin - the grandfather and father, respectively, of the General Thomas Allin who built the nominated property.

-Bristol Allin, owned by Thomas[2] Allin, [grand]father of General Allin, came from Africa, some say, with his wife.
+Bristol Allin, owned by Thomas^[2] Allin, [grand]father of General Allin, came from Africa, some say, with his wife.
 They had two children, Pero and Tower.